dturvene/finite-state-machine/README.md

 I will focus Chapter 14 **State Machines** and even then not implement much of the described behavior.
-Additionally Chapter 16 **Actions** and Section 13.3 **Events** are implicitly used in this document.
+Additionally Chapter 16 **Actions** and Section 13.3 **Events** are implicitly used in this document to describe the FSMs.

 The basic requirements for the FSMs implemented in this project are:

 * simple to understand and interpret events/transitions,
 * deterministic,
-* minimal number of events generated/consumed.
+* relatively easy to modify and debug,
+* capable of quickly unit and regression testing.

-Another design decision I made is to send all events to all FSMs to simplify the event delivery framework.
-Thus a FSM that generates an event will also receive it.
+One design decision I made is to send all events to all FSMs to simplify the event delivery framework.
+Thus an FSM that generates an event will also receive it.
 If it is in state to accept the event then the transition logic will be run, otherwise the event will be discarded.
-At the `DBG_DEEP` verbosity (`-d 0x20`) a   `NO match` debug message will be geneate by the fsm logic.
+Using the `DBG_DEEP` verbosity (`-d 0x20`), a   `NO match` debug message will be generate by the FSM logic.

 Each Transition (UML 14.2.3.8) is a struct of: